-- 1 Total UCITS net assets reported by Morningstar in this figure are less than those reported to EFAMA by its member countries as shown in Figure 1.
+&lt;sup>1 Total UCITS net assets reported by Morningstar in this figure are less than those reported to EFAMA by its member countries as shown in Figure 1.
 Part of the difference is attributable to the exclusion of UCITS that invest primarily in other funds in the Morningstar data.
-While UCITS net assets in Morningstar data are still lower than those reported by EFAMA after this adjustment, Morningstar has more detail on cross-border availability for individual funds, which is necessary for ICI's identification of cross-border funds. - 2 Single country funds include funds registered and available for sale in one country.
-Single country funds also include round-trip funds-funds domiciled in one country but primarily intended for sale in a different country. - 3 Cross-border funds are defined as funds registered and available for sale in three or more countries. - 4 Other includes Sweden, Belgium, Austria, the Netherlands, Finland, Denmark, Malta, Estonia, Slovenia, Latvia, and Lithuania.
+While UCITS net assets in Morningstar data are still lower than those reported by EFAMA after this adjustment, Morningstar has more detail on cross-border availability for individual funds, which is necessary for ICI's identification of cross-border funds.

+&lt;sup>2 Single country funds include funds registered and available for sale in one country.
+Single country funds also include round-trip funds-funds domiciled in one country but primarily intended for sale in a different country.

+&lt;sup>3 Cross-border funds are defined as funds registered and available for sale in three or more countries.

+&lt;sup>4 Other includes Sweden, Belgium, Austria, the Netherlands, Finland, Denmark, Malta, Estonia, Slovenia, Latvia, and Lithuania.

-Note: Data include UCITS domiciled in the United Kingdom and the Netherlands (representing 12 percent of net assets at year-end 2020).
+Note: Data include index tracking UK UCITS and index tracking UCITS domiciled in the Netherlands (representing 12 percent of net assets at year-end 2021).
 Data also include exchange-traded funds.

-An important distinction from cross-border funds are "round-trip" funds-UCITS that are domiciled in one country but primarily intended for sale in only one other country.47 For example, as Luxembourg grew in popularity as a prominent cross-border fund domicile, asset managers in some EU Member States domiciled their funds in Luxembourg with the sole intent to sell those funds in their home country.48 This report treats round-trip funds as single country funds because they are only intended to be sold in one country.
-Round-trip funds were 28 percent of the €3.4 trillion in net assets of single country funds at year-end 2020.
+An important distinction from cross-border funds are "round-trip" funds-UCITS that are domiciled in one country but primarily intended for sale in only one other country.
+For example, as Luxembourg grew in popularity as a prominent cross-border fund domicile, asset managers in some EU Member States domiciled their funds in Luxembourg with the sole intent to sell those funds in their home country.
+This report treats round-trip funds as single country funds because they are only intended to be sold in one country.
+Round-trip funds were 28 percent of the €3.9 trillion in net assets of single country funds at year-end 2021.

 The availability of cross-border funds in Europe has many benefits for investors.
 For example, cross-border funds provide European investors with additional options over other investment products in their home countries, which helps foster competition.
 Additionally, being available for sale in multiple countries gives cross-border funds access to more investors-allowing cross-border funds to gain economies of scale.
-Indeed, the average size of a cross-border equity fund was €634 million, nearly three times the average size of a single country equity fund (€225 million).
+Indeed, the average size of a cross-border equity fund was €648 million, more than twice the average size of a single country equity fund (€284 million).

 Nevertheless, ongoing charges in cross-border funds tend to be higher than for single country funds because average fixed costs in cross-border funds tend to be larger.
-For example, most EU Member States impose local requirements on the marketing of cross-border funds, thereby incurring costs for funds in each country in which they are registered and available for sale.49 There are also additional administration costs to cover the complexity of offering different share classes in different countries, which are often in different currencies.50 Some recent reforms have attempted to converge or remove local requirements imposed on cross-border funds by EU Member States.
-However, some EU Member States are seeking to maintain or even strengthen the requirements they impose.
+For example, most EU Member States impose local requirements on the marketing of cross-border funds, thereby incurring costs for funds in each country in which they are registered and available for sale.
+There are also additional administration costs to cover the complexity of offering different share classes in different countries, which are often in different currencies.
+Recent reforms have attempted to converge or remove local requirements imposed on cross-border funds by EU Member States.
+However, some EU Member States seek to maintain or even strengthen the requirements they impose.